Blog

 What Is Myasthenia Gravis?

 Myasthenia gravis (MG) is a chronic autoimmune disorder, which means that the immune system will erroneously attack the body’s own cells.
 In MG, the antibodies block, alter, or destroy the receptors used for muscle contraction.
 When this occurs, regular communication between nerves and muscles gets interrupted, causing the skeletal muscles to become weak.
-The exact cause of MG is unknown, and there is currently no cure for the condition.
-However, prompt medical care can help control the symptoms of MG and reduce or improve muscle weakness.
-There are several therapies available to help reduce and improve muscle weakness, but there is no definite treatment approach that is the best fit for all patients.
+There currently is no cure for the condition, however, prompt medical care can help control the symptoms of MG and reduce or improve muscle weakness.
+There are several therapies available to help reduce and improve muscle weakness, but there is no definite treatment approach that is the best fit for all people with MG.

 Symptoms of Myasthenia Gravis

 MG mostly affects the voluntary muscles of the body, especially those of the mouth, throat, eyes, and limbs.
-The symptoms of the disease include:
+The symptoms of MG include:

 • Weakness in the neck